-We are a fast-growing residential real estate developer that focuses on Tier II cities in China.
+We are a residential real estate developer that focuses on Tier II cities in China.
 Our standardized and scalable model emphasizes rapid asset turnover, efficient capital management and strict cost control.

 We focus on developing large scale quality residential projects, which typically consist of multiple residential buildings that include multi-layer apartment buildings, sub-high-rise apartment buildings or high-rise apartment buildings.
 Several of our projects include auxiliary services and amenities such as retail outlets, leisure and health facilities, kindergartens and schools.
 We also develop small scale residential properties.
 Our developments aim at providing middle-income consumers with a comfortable and convenient community life.
 In addition, we provide property management services for our developments and other real estate-related services to our customers.
 We acquire development sites primarily through public auctions of government land.
-This acquisition method allows us to obtain unencumbered land use rights to unoccupied land without the need for additional demolition, resettlement or protracted legal processes to obtain title.
+This acquisition method allows us to obtain unencumbered land use rights to unoccupied land without the need for additional demolition, re-settlement or protracted legal processes to obtain title.
 As a result, we are able to commence construction relatively quickly after we acquire a site for development.

 We have expanded our business and operations significantly during the past three years.
-The number of projects we had under construction increased from three projects with a total GFA of 278,868 square meters as of December 31, 2004, to seven projects with a total GFA of 1,069,144 square meters as of December 31, 2007.
-We have six additional projects with a total GFA of 1,452,013 square meters under planning as of December 31, 2007.
-As of December 31, 2007, we have completed 14 projects with a total GFA of approximately 1,001,199 square meters and comprising a total of 9,430 units, more than 99.5% of which have been sold.
-For each of the four years ended December 31, 2004, 2005, 2006 and 2007, our revenues were US\$35.6 million, US\$61.9 million, US\$142.4 million and US\$309.7 million, respectively, representing a compound annual growth rate, or the CAGR, of 105.7%.
-Our net income for each of those four years was US\$3.9 million, US\$9.6 million, US\$16.1 million and US\$45.7 million, respectively, representing a CAGR of 126.2%.
+The number of projects we had under construction increased from four projects with a total GFA of 535,733 square meters as of December 31, 2005 to ten projects with a total GFA of 1,969,420 square meters as of December 31, 2008.
+We have two additional projects with a total GFA of 483,522 square meters under planning as of December 31, 2008.
+As of December 31, 2008, we have completed fourteen projects with a total GFA of approximately 1,001,060 square meters and comprising a total of 9,430 units, more than 99.6% of which have been sold.
+For each of the four years ended December 31, 2005, 2006, 2007 and 2008, our revenues were US\$61.9 million, US\$142.4 million, US\$309.7 million, and US\$ 356.6 million, respectively, representing a compound annual growth rate, or CAGR, of 79.3%.
+Our net income/(loss) for each of those four years was US\$9.6 million, US\$16.1 million, US\$45.7 million, and US\$(23.6) million, respectively.

-We intend to continue our expansion into additional selected Tier II cities as suitable opportunities arise.
-The following map illustrates the geographic locations of our current operations and selected target Tier II cities which we currently survey for expansion in the near future:
+We intend to continue our expansion in selected Tier II cities as suitable opportunities arise.
+The following map illustrates the geographic locations of our current operations and selected potential target Tier II cities for expansion in the future: